FlowFans/web3jam-2022-summer/submissions/issue-1/README.md

 parent NFT, the sum of the weights is no different from the original 32 NFTs at the time of creation.
 Therefore, the unlimited free issuance will not cause any trouble to the future DAO.

+- Y = 1 + 31X.
+The total supply of NFTs increases linearly.
+- W = K. The total weight of the NFT is constant.

 #### Target audience

 AI artist.